 Debt settlement alternatives

-As we explained, debt settlement impacts your credit score, can limit your ability to accomplish short-term financial goals, does not protect you against being sued and may have tax implications.
+To recap, debt settlement impacts your credit score, can limit your ability to accomplish short-term financial goals, does not protect you against being sued and may have tax implications.
 You need to consider these risks and review your other options for resolving your debt to ensure this is the step you want to take.
 Some alternatives to debt settlement include debt management, bankruptcy and debt consolidation.

 Bovee explains that for some a viable option is to do nothing.
 If your current finances don’t allow you to both cover your household needs and pay down debt, you may need to ignore the debt.
 He says, “If you really are broke, then you don’t even have to worry about them collecting something from you after a judgement.”